 Please be aware that GPs do not provide sick notes for schoolchildren.

 When children are absent from school owing to illness, schools may request a letter from a parent or guardian, and this is no different during an exam period.
 However, children who have missed exams due to illness are frequently told by schools that a note from a doctor is required; but this cannot be provided by a GP.

 Parents/guardians are responsible for excusing their children from school.
-Aside from the fact that parents/guardians are responsible for excusing their children from school, GPs cannot provide retrospective sickness certification.
+Aside from the fact that parents/guardians are responsible for excusing their children from school; GPs cannot provide retrospective sickness certification.
 When a child suffers from a long-term condition, any certification will be provided by the responsible specialist.

-The GP Committee has sought and received confirmation from the Office of the Qualifications and Examinations Regulator that Awarding Organisations make no requirement for pupils to obtain a medical certificate in support of their application for special consideration.
+The GP Committee has received confirmation from the Office of the Qualifications and Examinations Regulator that Awarding Organisations make no requirement for pupils to obtain a medical certificate in support of their application for special consideration.
 Students are asked for information in support of their application, but this may take the form of a statement by the school.